Preparing to Study Abroad

 Decide When You Want to Study Abroad

 Determine the semester you would like to study abroad and check on the application deadline.
-Applications are generally due in September for the spring semester and at the beginning of March for the summer and fall semesters.
+Applications are generally due in September for the spring semester and February for the summer and fall semesters.

 Begin the Application Process